Selection and improvement of product formulae for best performance of quantum simulation: Numerical comparison of product formulae

+We then determined the spectral-norm error for up to 1000 steps, for our minimum eigenvalue error solution Y8m10b, as well as SS8s19 and SS8s21 which provided the minimum eigenvalue error out of results presented in prior work.
+As seen in Figure~\ref{fig:Ising}, the error is far smaller for our new product formula than that provided by those from prior work.
+The initial error is larger as indicated by the larger spectral-norm error for a single step, but then the error for a large number of time steps is dominated by the eigenvalue error which is much smaller for this product formula.
+It is also surprising that the simulation is highly accurate for a time step of 1, which is not the short time step normally considered for scaling of the error.
+The eigenvalue error for a single time step of 1 is only $2.7\times 10^{-12}$ for our product formula.

+In the case of 10th order, we find that the best performance is provided by SS10s35, from Sofroniou and Spaletta \cite{Sofroniou2005integrators} (which is recommended by Ref.~\cite{Blanes_Casas_Murua_2024}).
+The performance of that product formula is extraordinarily good, with error nearly a factor of 280 times less than any others we have tested from prior work.
+Our solution Y10m17 provides intermediate performance, having error twice as large as SS10s35, but a factor of 140 times better than any others.
+For example, it outperforms the processed product formula PP10s23, which was also recommended by Ref.~\cite{Blanes_Casas_Murua_2024}.
+The fact that there is a very exceptional solution at one particular length for 10th order suggests that there are better solutions still to be found, motivating further searches in future work.

+For 4th order the best result for eigenvalue error is given by the formula BM4M6 of Blanes and Moan~\cite{BLANES2002313}, which is not in the form of a product of $S_2$.
+The processed product formula PPBCM4m6 also provides excellent performance, with a marginally larger error in our testing.
+A recently proposed formula O4M5 of Ostmeyer~\cite{Ostmeyer_2023} also gives good performance.
+In the 6th order case we find that the best performance is given by PPBCM6m9, which is a processed product formula not constructed as a product of $S_2$.
+The recently proposed processed product formula BCE6m10 also gives excellent performance with low error, but is much longer, resulting in a larger value of $M\zeta^{1/k}$.

+In all cases the fractal products provide poor performance.
+The second fractal product yields very low error but very large $M$, equal to 125 for 8th order and 625 for 10th order.
+This is far beyond that for any other product formulae considered here, making this product formula uncompetitive despite the small error.
+The first fractal product yields large error as well as large $M$, making its performance by far the worst out of any product formula tested.
+We also tested various combinations of the two formulae (by using different formulae in the iteration to increase the order) or using fractal formulae to increase the order of lower-order formulae.
+None of these provided competitive performance, so are not included in the tables.

 To consider the threshold to use a higher-order product formula over a lower-order one, we first consider the asymptotic expression using $M\zeta^{1/k}$ for eigenvalue error.
-For 4th order the value of this quantity is 0.58 (BCE4m9) and for 6th order is 0.93 (BCE6m10), which gives a threshold of 290.
-The value for the best 8th order is 1.41 (YP8m8), which gives a threshold of around 1,200 when compared with 4th order and 22,000 when compared with 6th order.
-The thresholds from 4th order are larger using BM4M6, which is specific to Hamiltonians that are a sum of two parts.
-Then the threshold from 4th to 6th is 3800, and from 4th to 8th is 7000.
-At 10th order the best value is 3.22 (SS10s35), which when compared with 8th order gives a threshold of $2.2\times 10^{14}$.
-This is far greater than can be expected for realistic simulations.
+For 4th order the value of this quantity is 0.42 (BM4M6) and for 6th order is 0.78 (PPBCM6m9), which gives a threshold of 1700.
+The value for the best 8th order is 1.24 (our result YP8m8), which gives a threshold of around 6000 when compared with 4th order and 68,000 when compared with 6th order.